 Year of the Pig Coloring Pages to Print

 I’ve designed these printable Year of the Pig coloring sheets for young children.
 These pages are suitable for preschoolers, kindergartners, and elementary school kids.

 At the top of this article, you can find coloring sheets with landscape (sideways) orientation.
 Then, towards the end of the article, you can find coloring sheets with portrait orientation (lengthwise).
 Some of the pigs are my own designs; the other artwork I purchased under license from istock.com.
 You are allowed to print them for personal, classroom, or library use.
 No commercial use is allowed.

 The Chinese character in the lantern is the character for "Pig."
-The Chinese phrases say "Happy New Year!"
-You will see the pinyin—that system which uses our letters to indicate how the words are pronounced—and the same phrase using the Chinese characters.
+The Chinese phrases say, "Happy New Year!"
+You will see the pinyin—that system that uses our letters to indicate how the words are pronounced—and the same phrase using the Chinese characters.
 For more craft ideas, see Easy Printable Projects for Year of the Pig.

 How to Print Out These Coloring Sheets

 Landscape Orientation: Year of the Pig Coloring Sheets

 The first 10 coloring sheets are in landscape orientation.
 The link for them is listed at the bottom of this section.
 If you need portrait orientation coloring pages, you’ll want to scroll down about halfway through the site.